bernardpeh/practical-symfony-3/manuscript/Chapter_1.md

 You will need to equip yourself before diving in.
 Ideally, you have

 * A good computer.
 I recommend a modern day *Mac* not more than 4 years old with at least 100G of free space to setup development environment.
 Mac is fast becoming the new standard for coding.
 Linux is fine.
 If you insist in windows, make sure you have command line - [cygwin](https://www.cygwin.com/) is a good option.
-* Good foundation in Computer Science.
-Experience with PHP and MYSQL is recommended.
-A good understanding of Object Oriented Programming and relational databases is required.
+* Good foundation in programming.
+Experience with Object Oriented Programming and relational databases is recommended.
 * Understand Dependency Injection (DI).
 Fabien wrote a good article about [DI](http://fabien.potencier.org/what-is-dependency-injection.html).
 DI is the heartbeat of Symfony and most modern day framework.
 * Good source control knowledge, especially Git and Git Flow.
 * Basic HTML, CSS and Javascript knowledge.